nikkow/node-red-contrib-tahoma/README.md

 	npm install node-red-contrib-tahoma

 ## Disclaimer
-This software is provided as-is.
-Be careful: your devices can be totally controlled via API actions.
+This software is provided **as-is**.
+Be careful: your devices can be fully controlled via API actions.
 I am not responsible of any mis-usage or corruption of the devices configuration.

 ## Configuration